Ukraine moves closer to second shale gas deal

-KIEV (Reuters) - A second regional council in Ukraine on Thursday approved a government draft for a $10 billion shale gas production-sharing agreement with U.S. energy major Chevron (CVX.N), clearing the way for it to be signed.
+KIEV, Oct 3 (Reuters) - A second regional council in Ukraine on Thursday approved a government draft for a $10 billion shale gas production-sharing agreement with U.S. energy major Chevron , clearing the way for it to be signed.

-Deputies in Lviv region voted by 66-to-3 in favor of the draft, which calls for shale exploration in the Olesska field in the west of the country.
+Deputies in Lviv region voted by 66-to-3 in favour of the draft, which calls for shale exploration in the Olesska field in the west of the country.

-A council in the neighboring Ivano-Frankivsk region, whose approval was also necessary, backed the deal last month.
+A council in the neighbouring Ivano-Frankivsk region, whose approval was also necessary, backed the deal last month.

 “Now we will submit the documents to the Cabinet of Ministers and then there will be the signature,” Energy and Fuel Minister Eduard Stavytsky said by telephone from Lviv.